WHAT IS GAP?

 Login and update your profile.

 Outreach programs across NASPA's member institutions are made possible through our team of Graduate Associates.
 Want to connect with NASPA?
-Reach out to any of the members in our 2018-2019 Graduate Associate Program class!
+Feel free to use the directory to reach out to any of the members in our 2022-2023 Graduate Associate Program class!

 The NASPA Graduate Associate (GA) provides leadership and outreach to their institution regarding all things NASPA.
 Primarily, the associate increases awareness and involvement within NASPA by providing updated information about programs, events, and resources to their fellow graduate students and other individuals interested in learning more about NASPA.
-GAs serve as an unofficial graduate student council, providing another perspective for NASPA student membership.
-GAs will also have the opportunity to apply to be an intern for the 2020 NASPA Annual Conference in Austin, TX.
+GAPs serve as an unofficial graduate student council, providing another perspective for NASPA student membership.
+GAPs will also have the opportunity to apply to be an intern for the 2023 NASPA Annual Conference in Boston, MA.

-To learn more about the responsibilities of GAs, please view the position description.
+To learn more about the responsibilities of GAPs, please view the position description.

-- Must be an incoming or current graduate student purusing a master's degree in student affairs, higher education, counseling, or a related field
+- Must be an incoming or current graduate student pursuing a master's degree in student affairs, higher education, counseling, or a related field

 - Have an interest in learning about NASPA events, programs, and resources and be willing to disseminate information about NASPA to colleagues and peers